MonikaBarget/distant-reading/docs/pages_tasksheet_mileycyrus.md

 ## General workflow advice

-If you need further advice on the analysis workflow, please go to the Voyant Tools section in the [Skills](#) menu!
+If you need further advice on the analysis workflow, please go to the Voyant Tools section in the ==Skills== menu!